MananParekh17/InsightSage/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- Meet Jariwala
-- Manan Parekh
-- Dhruvil Patel
-- Moksh Agrawal

 ## 🙏 Acknowledgments

 - FFmpeg for audio processing
 - Ollama for AI capabilities
 - Streamlit for the web interface
-- All contributors and users of the project